 Breakfast the next morning was in the more formal Great Western restaurant but was actually pleasantly informal, with families helping themselves to the cooked buffet (cooked to order options were also available) and we spent most of it chatting to our car-obsessed waiter Florian who was from Italy and in love with our Aston Martin.

-After such a leisurely start to the day there was just time for a quick photo shoot with Osian and then back onto those Devonshire roads – with a much cleaner Aston Martin than we’d arrived in.
+After such a leisurely start to the day there was just time for a quick photo shoot with Osian the valet and then back onto those Devonshire roads – with a much cleaner Aston Martin than we’d arrived in.

-Hotel information and to book Bovey Castle
+Hotel information and to book Bovey Castle hotel

 Bovey Castle, North Bovey, Newton Abbot TQ13 8RE (don’t set your sat-nav for North Bovey as while it’s a sweet village, it’s not where Bovey Castle is).